 Do not WET your basket.
 Do not WASH your basket, especially in water.
 Do not use Murphy’s Oil Soap on your basket or memory catcher.
 Do not use any Old English products on your basket or memory catcher.
 Do not use SPRAY furniture polish on your basket or memory catcher.
 Do not use alcohol on your basket or memory catcher.
 Do not use anything on your basket that you would not use on your fine and/or antique wooden furniture.
 I Do Not recommend using shellac as it does not allow the basket to breath or absorb wax/oil and the basket/memory catcher will dry out and crack and/or break.

-ENJOY your Pine Needle Memory Basket Carolie C Jensen
+ENJOY your Pine Needle Memory Basket or Memory Catcher Carolie C Jensen

 We, currently only accept contract work paid by Credit Card through Square Trade or Electroonic Deposit into Jensen Enterprises Checking Account for Jensen Enterprises ICC/ICBO Building Inspector and/or Project Management Services.

 We accept only credit card payments through Square Trade for Jensen Studios Fine Arts and Crafts and Workshops on this site.

 All contracts for Jensen Enterprises are negotiated when the project is proposed.
 Any contracts with Jensen Enterprises must be finalized by all parties signatures on a completed Jensen Enterprises Contract Form.
 Payment is due and payable in weekly, by weekly or monthly increments during the contract (to be specified in the contract).
 For short term contracts of a few days to one week the contract must be paid in full at the end of the contract (pursuant upon the contract description).
 At the finalization of any contract and/or upon invoicing all invoices are due and payable immediately.